trinhvg/MoMA/README.md

-## MoMA
+## MoMA: Momentum Contrastive Learning with Multi-head Attention-based Knowledge Distillation for Histopathology Image Analysis
+Trinh Thi Le Vuong and Jin Tae Kwak.

 Implementation of paper [[arXiv]](https://arxiv.org/abs/2308.16561):

-MoMA: Momentum Contrastive Learning with Multi-head Attention-based Knowledge Distillation for Histopathology Image Analysis" Trinh Thi Le Vuong and Jin Tae Kwak.

 ### Release note: The CNN version has been released.
 We will release the ViT and SwinViT soon.

 <p align="center">
   <img src="figures/overview.png" width="600">